Upcoming Diary Dates

-Sunday 11 February - Holy Communion at All Saints Hérault. - (Sunday before Lent) Service starts at 10:30.
+Sunday 11 March (Mothering Sunday) - Holy Communion at All Saints Hérault.
+Service starts at 10:30.
 All are welcome at the service and to stay on afterwards for coffee and a catch-up.(Common Worship).

-Sunday 25 February - Holy Communion at All Saints Hérault. - Service starts at 10:30.
-All are welcome at the service and to stay on afterwards for coffee and a catch-up.(BCP).
+Sunday 1st April, Easter Day, Holy Communion at All Saints Hérault.
+Service starts at 10:30.
+All are welcome at the service and to stay on afterwards for coffee and a catch-up.(Common Worship).

 News and articles affecting All Saints and the locality

 The March 2018 prayer diary has been published on the website.
 To view it, either click on the blue button or the normal link towards the top of this page.
 There is a copy of the prayer diary that can be downloaded and printed.

 Minutes of the Chaplaincy Council held on the 21 February 2018 have now been published to the website.
 Please click the blue button and navigate down to the Minutes section to read the minutes.

 Nigel has received acknowledgements from some of the charities we supported during 2017.
 To view their Thank You letters, click the blue button